harikiran138/Nova/README.md

 # Nova Agent CLI v2.0 🚀

-**Nova is a local-first, uncensored, high-performance AI agent for engineers** — built for coding, research, and DevOps automation **without cloud lock-in or data leakage**.
+**Nova is an industrial-grade, local-first autonomous AI agent designed for power users.** It prioritizes privacy, uncensored operation, and "clean and work it perfect" reliability.
+Nova interacts with the user through a highly aesthetic, Cyberpunk-themed Terminal User Interface (TUI) and uses a sophisticated ReAct (Reason-Act-Observe) loop to execute complex tasks autonomously.

 Unlike cloud agents, Nova runs fully on your machine with Ollama, giving you:
-✔ **Near-zero latency** – Local inference with no network round-trips ✔ **Zero API cost** – Run 7B–70B+ models locally depending on your hardware ✔ **Zero data exfiltration** - Your code never leaves your device
+✔ **Near-zero latency** – Local inference with no network round-trips ✔ **Zero API cost** – Run 7B–70B+ models locally
+✔ **Zero data exfiltration** - Your code never leaves your device

 ---